domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 When you see a good move, look for a better one. --Emanuel Lasker, German Chess Player

 He who fights with monsters should look to it that he himself does not become a monster.
-And if you gaze long into an abyss, the abyss also gazes into you. --Friedrich Nietzsche, Philosopher
+And if you gaze long into an abyss, the abyss also gazes into you. --Friedrich Nietzsche, Philosopher (Paraphrased: When you study the void, the void studies you back.)

 When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us. --Alexander Graham Bell, Scientist